 Will or Trust

-There are several ways that you can make a gift through your will or trust:
+There are several ways you can make a gift through your will or trust:

 Specific gift: You describe exactly what kind of gift you want to leave to a specific individual or organization and the designated source.
-If you want to leave a specific dollar amount from a specific source or a particular item (such as a piece of property or a collector's item), this is the type of bequest you would use.
+If you want to leave a specific dollar amount from a specific source or a particular item, this is the type of bequest you would use.
+Here are two examples:

-Example — Jeanne states in her will: "I leave my stamp collection to my grandson, Gregory.
+Jean states in her will: "I leave my stamp collection to my grandson, Greg.
 I leave my beach house to my daughter, Maria.
 I leave my securities to Best Friends Animal Society."

-Example — Elizabeth states in her will: "I give all the rest, residue and remainder of my real and personal estate to Best Friends Animal Society."
+Elizabeth states in her will: "I give all the rest, residue and remainder of my estate to Best Friends Animal Society."